 Check the latest aircraft status regarding the INOP systems.
 Check with ATC regarding CAT II / III availability & whether LVP in-force.

-Check correct pilot seat position (MOSP)

-Select Auto-brakes to low preferably, or according to runway length or condition.
+Check correct pilot seat position (MOSP) Select Auto-brakes to low preferably, or according to runway length or condition.
+LOCK the cockpit door.

-Ensure cockpit door is locked.

-Start APU, and have the APU bleed ON for the approach.

-CAT III BRIEFING: (PF to PNF)

-- (i) "This would be a CAT III A / B Auto-Land operation.
+CAT II BRIEFING :

+For CAT II operations the briefing becomes more specific and to the point as it is expected that the pilots have gone through the IAL chart in detail during the cruise so only emphasize on the main aspects now.

+1. Final App.Alt.2600'; Inbound 284°; 95 inserted for a DH 100 & GO-AR procedure is

-In case there is no response / acknowledgement from me to your two consecutive callouts, you can presume my subtle incapacitation.
-You will immediately confirm & initiate a GO-AR - (ii) You will remain & maintain head-down to monitor the instruments during the entire approach, landing upto the end of the roll-out, and call-out:
+- 2. PF to PNF => - (i) In case there is no response / acknowledgement from me to your two consecutive callouts, you can presume my subtle incapacitation.
+You will immediately confirm & initiate a GO-AR - (ii) You will remain & maintain head-down to monitor the instruments during the entire approach, landing and to the end of the roll-out, and call-out :